ligolang/ligo/gitlab-pages/docs/reference/string.md

 </SyntaxTitle>
 <Syntax syntax="cameligo">

-The call `String.concat left right` is the concatenation of the string
+The call `concat left right` is the concatenation of the string
     `left` and the string `right`, in that order.

 </Syntax>

 <Syntax syntax="jsligo">

-The call `String.concat(left, right)` is the concatenation of the string
+The call `concat(left, right)` is the concatenation of the string
     `left` and the string `right`, in that order.

 </Syntax>